nokia/stm-benchmark/README.md

 - `restrict` (`Int`): before solving, the boards are "restricted", i.e., some of the routes are removed from them.
 This makes solving them easier (because there is less work, and also less change of conflicts).
 The value passed to this parameter will be used to `>>` (right shift) the number of routes; e.g., `restrict=1` will remove approx. half of the routes.
-(The routes to remove are chosed pseudorandomly based on `seed`.)
+(The routes to remove are chosen pseudorandomly based on `seed`.)

 The various parallel implementations are tunable with more parameters: